openplans/openblock-old/docs/install/configuration.rst

         # Extent of the metro, as a longitude/latitude bounding box.
         'extent': (-71.191153, 42.227865, -70.986487, 42.396978),

-        # Whether this should be displayed to the public.
+        # Whether this area should be displayed to the public.
         'is_public': True,

-        # Set this to True if the metro has multiple cities.
+        # Set this to True if the region has multiple cities.
         'multiple_cities': False,

-        # The major city in the metro.
+        # The major city in the region.
         'city_name': 'Boston',

-        # The SHORT_NAME in the settings file (also the subdomain).
+        # The SHORT_NAME in the settings file.
         'short_name': SHORT_NAME,

-        # The name of the metro, as opposed to the city (e.g., "Miami-Dade" instead of "Miami").
+        # The name of the metro or region, as opposed to the city (e.g., "Miami-Dade" instead of "Miami").
         'metro_name': 'Boston',

         # USPS abbreviation for the state.